This post is sponsored by Serena and Lily. All opinions are my own.

 Whether your style is coastal modern, boho, traditional, cottage or even retro, there’s a wicker sofa out there for you!
 Learn the ins and outs of this style of furniture in order to decide if it’s right for your home.

-One of our favorite things about adding our new vinyl deck, glass railings and underdecking at the lake cottage is that it truly added an entirely new space for entertaining and enjoying our lake views.
+One of our favorite things about adding our new vinyl deck, glass railings and underdecking at our little Modern Lake House is that it truly added an entirely new space for entertaining and enjoying our lake views.

 We now spend endless hours in this area, simply enjoying the views, having s’mores over our Solo stove, or playing games and having cocktails with friends.
 Luckily for us, our new furniture truly creates the feeling of an outdoor room in this space!